The Daily Walk with Love

 In summary, the New York Times says Zevon “came up with hard-boiled stories and tender confessions of love. …Behind Mr. Zevon’s stoic baritone, the music changed with its central instrument.
 His piano songs suggested marches, hymns and the harmonies of Aaron Copland, while his guitar songs connected rock, Celtic and country music.”
 His music was a pure expression of the man he was.

-More than most of the artists we feature here on The Daily Walk with Miracles who’ve passed away, I love and respect Warren Zevon and his memory.
+More than most of the artists we feature here on The Daily Walk with Love who’ve passed away, I love and respect Warren Zevon and his memory.
 Being “on the periphery” of espionage is something I feel we both understand, and it IS a hard life.
 Half the people judge or hate you, and nobody, not even the government, will help.
 So was Zevon actually C.I.A. or something like that?
 If he’s like me, the answer is no. He may have known some guys, of course, he was famous.
 But he Could have been C.I.A., don’t you think?

 Want to buy some Zevon mp3’s?
 See what Amazon has to offer in Zevon music.
 The digital mp3 version of Excitable Boy, (which has all three of Zevon’s three big hits), is only $9.49.
 All of Amazon’s music is DRM (digital rights free) and is the only way I buy music any more.